Robust Graph Contrastive Learning with Information Restoration: Vulnerability Analysis of GCL

 Based on Eqn.~\ref{eqn-proof-MI-CE}, we observe that the mutual information $I(G;\mathbf{Z})$ is negatively correlated with $\mathcal{L}_{CE}$.
 Since Mettack can increase the $\mathcal{L}_{CE}$:

 then, Eqn.~\ref{eqn-attack-MI} also holds for the poisoned graph generated by Mettack. \end{proof}

-Theorem \ref{theorem-attack-info} demonstrates that by maliciously altering the graph topology, attacks can decrease the mutual information between the graph data and its representations.
+Theorem \ref{theorem-attack-info} demonstrates that by maliciously altering the graph topology, attacks can degrade the mutual information estimation between the graph data and its representations.
 On the other hand, GCL's high-quality node representations are derived from maximizing this mutual information.
 Therefore, the GCL model may only be able to optimize the mutual information to a sub-optimal level, resulting in the production of low-quality embeddings.
+We further conduct empirical studies to verify whether the structural attacks may maliciously influence mutual information.
+We first implement Mettack and CLGA individually to poison the clean graph (Cora~\cite{CitationNetwork}) under different attacking scenarios.
+Next, we train a simple GCL model, i.e., GRACE~\cite{GRACE} on the poisoned graphs and report the converged InfoNCE object in Fig.~\ref{fig-attack-vs-info}.
+The results demonstrate that the structural attacks on GRACE indeed degrade the mutual information estimation between the graph and its representations.